LKirst/lie-esl/_pages/LK_Checklist_DiscussionEssay_B1.md

 mistakes.

 - You use the **correct tenses**.
-Generally, the present tense is used in comments unless you talk about events in the past.
+Generally, the present tense is used in essays unless you talk about events in the past.

 - You connect ideas with **different linking / transition words**, including different subordinating conjunctions (e.g. *although, wherever, so